-Baltimore City Health Department, Maryland Department of Agriculture to Conduct Mosquito Control Activities
+Baltimore City Health Department, Maryland Department of Agriculture to Implement Conduct Mosquito Control Activities

 FOR IMMEDIATE RELEASE

-BALTIMORE, MD (September 10, 2016) – In keeping with Baltimore City’s response plan, the Baltimore City Health Department and Maryland Department of Agriculture will expand mosquito control services in Baltimore City Sunday, due to a public health concern over the potential for mosquito-borne diseases, including West Nile virus and Zika virus.
-There are currently 11 travel-associated Zika cases in Baltimore City.
+BALTIMORE, MD (August 28, 2016)– In keeping with Baltimore City’s response plan, the Baltimore City Health Department and Maryland Department of Agriculture will expand mosquito control services in Baltimore City Sunday, due to a public health concern over the potential for mosquito-borne diseases, including West Nile virus and Zika virus.

-Mosquito control truck-based spraying will occur tomorrow night, Sunday, September 11th after 7:30 p.m., weather permitting between West Baltimore Street and Frederick Avenue; and Stinson Street to McPhail Street.
+Mosquito control truck-based spraying will occur tonight, Sunday, August 28th at or after 10:00 p.m., weather permitting between Coolidge Avenue and Benson Avenue; and Sharonleigh Road to S. Grantley Street.

 Residents in this location, including small children and pets, should remain indoors during the spraying period and for 1-2 hours after spraying.
 Residents should also close windows and HVAC vents and bring pet dishes, feeders, and children’s toys indoors.
 Any existing spray exemptions in the area will be temporarily suspended.